 Final decision by Board of Supervisors, probably in late March, but they rely heavily on Planning Commission's decision. ...

-Save the date!
 PHTA is working with No. Va.
-Regional Park Authority and likely many other groups, to create a celebration event for trails in Northern Virginia.
+Regional Park Authority (NVRPA) and other groups to create a celebration event for trails in Northern Virginia.

 Virginia State Senator Hanger has introduced a budget amendment, SB-800, which would buy the Dahlgren Railroad Heritage Trail (DRHT) in King George County for inclusion in the state park system.
 PHTA board member Jim Lynch asks trail enthusiasts to contact their Virginia State Senator to support this bill.